Serj-Sxhx/Vaults/01 Body of Work/_Paideia x Praxis Homepage (2023 WIP).md

 My team an I are exploring a big question...

->How can our built and information environments (the sea of data we sim in everyday - the internet) become games that help you understand yourself, how the world works and build competencies that help you positively contribute to society?
+>How can our built and information environments (the sea of data we swim in everyday - the internet) become games that help you understand yourself, how the world works and build competencies that help you positively contribute to society?

-To answer this question I'm looking at networking 100 positive sum friends together and live within a 10 min walking distance from each other for decades at a time in neighbourhoods.
+To answer this question and have the impact I'm looking to have in society I'm networking 100 positive sum friends together that live within a 10 min walking distance from each other for decades at a time.

 # Insights of Previous work